Liverpool recovers to beat Tottenham 2-1, takes 6-point lead

 Kane was primed to connect with the rebound, sending a stooping header past Alisson Becker with only 47 seconds on the clock.

-It was something of a rarity: No opposition player has scored here in the league in the first minute of a game this century.

-As Tottenham manager Mauricio Pochettino shuffles the defense and midfield from game to game, Kane seems the one certainty to start.
-So too, for now, Paulo Gazzaniga, with first-choice goalkeeper Hugo Lloris out until the new year with an elbow injury.

-The understudy more than lived up to the task.
+Even with first-choice goalkeeper Hugo Lloris out until the new year with an elbow injury, the understudy more than lived up to the task.

 There was a double save to deny Salah and Roberto Firmino before getting a fingertip to Virgil van Dijk’s header.

-Not even the power of Trent Alexander-Arnold’s shot from outside the penalty area was enough to find a way past Gazzaniga approaching the half hour.
+But not even the power of Trent Alexander-Arnold’s shot from outside the penalty area was enough to find a way past Gazzaniga approaching the half hour.

 He was proving a frustrating barrier to the equalizer, scrambling away Firmino’s header and then Lovren’s attempt from the resulting corner at the start of the second half.